Dead Horse Point Hike

-Before starting the hike you can replenish your supplies in the visitor centre.
+Before starting the Dead Horse Point hike, you can replenish your supplies in the visitor center.
 Grab a soda, snack or a souvenir for the hike.
-We also recommend talking to a park ranger here, who can provide you with the most up to date trail conditions and helpful tips for the hike.
-The route itself begins on the opposite side of the visitor centre from the parking lot, signposted as the East Rim trail.
+We also recommend talking to a park ranger here, who can provide you with the most up-to-date trail conditions and helpful tips for the hike.
+The route itself begins on the opposite side of the visitor center from the parking lot, signposted as the East Rim Trail.
 Head south along the East Rim Trail towards Dead Horse Point.

 The West Rim Trail picks up where the East Rim left off, continuing around the point for another couple miles.
 At times the West Rim’s trail is more difficult to follow than the East Rim, but cairns and other small trail markers aid the process.
 There are two points along the path where you can divert to go to viewpoints, but these junctions are extremely well signposted.
 Check out these diversions if you have the energy.

-Finally the trail will veer right, completing the loop and bringing you back to the visitor centre.
+Finally, the trail will veer right, completing the loop and bringing you back to the visitor center.
 You will pass by the Dead Horse Point campground as you near the lodge.